rmoff/rmoff-blog/content/post/streaming-data-from-oracle-into-kafka-december-2018.md

 You want to ensure that the schema of the source data is preserved, and that you're using a serialisation method for the data that is suitable.
 Doing this means that developers can use the data without being tightly coupled to the producer of the data to understand how to use it.

 However you do this, it should be in a way that integrates with the broader Kafka and Confluent Platform ecosystem.
-One option is the Schema Registry and Avro. **If you're using Kafka Connect then this is available by default**, since you just select the Avro converter when you set up Kafka Connect.
+One option is the Schema Registry and Avro (or Protobuf, or JSON Schema). **If you're using Kafka Connect then this is available by default**, since you just select the Avro converter when you set up Kafka Connect.

 ----